 - 3.3.6.
-The advertisement must: - (a) run for a minimum of 14 calendar days - (b) state the number of vacancies to be filled - (c) state the location/region of work - (d) state when work will commence and the duration of employment - (e) state the type of work available and characteristics and/or aptitudes that are required to do the work - (f) not request applicants possess skills in the industry, or hold any sort of work-related certificate, permit or licence, unless mandated by a regulatory requirement Note: You must present evidence of the mandated licensing requirements as determined by the industry peak body and State and Territory licencing requirements, if requested by Us. - (g) state if there is potential to upskill or provide training for applicants - (h) provide information about hours of work, pay and conditions and any other relevant information, and - be placed on the Government's Workforce Australia website and Harvest Trail website Note: The Scheme is Australia's primary temporary migration program that addresses low, semi and unskilled workforce shortages primarily in rural and regional Australia.
+The advertisement must: - (a) run for a minimum of 14 calendar days; - (b) state the number of vacancies to be filled; - (c) be advertised in all locations(s)/regions(s) where work is to be performed; - (d) state when work will commence and the duration of employment; - (e) state the type of work available and characteristics and/or aptitudes that are required to do the work; - (f) not request applicants possess skills in the industry, or hold any sort of work-related certificate, permit or licence, unless mandated by a regulatory requirement;

+Note: You must present evidence of the mandated licensing requirements as determined by the industry peak body and State and Territory licencing requirements, if requested by Us.

+- (g) state if there is potential to upskill or provide training for applicants; - (h) provide information about hours of work, pay and conditions and any other relevant information; and

+(i) be placed on the Government's Workforce Australia website.

+Note: The Scheme is Australia's primary temporary migration program that addresses low, semi and unskilled workforce shortages primarily in rural and regional Australia.